• 71, SS21/37, Damansara Utama, 47400, Petaling Jaya, Selangor

 Eye Examination for Aviation Employee

-Eye Examination for Aviation Employee is a requirement for the applicant (s) or workers based on the Civil Aviation Regulations.
-Medical requirement or occupational requirement is a preventive medicine in which the patients, pilots, aircrews or any person who involve working in flight who need to get a proper health examinations before they were selected to work.
+Eye Examination for Aviation Employees are a requirement for the applicant(s) or workers based on the Civil Aviation Regulations.
+In the context of these regulations, vision requirements for pilots are crucial to ensure safety and operational capability.
+Medical requirement or occupational requirement is a preventive medicine in which the patients, pilots, aircrews or any person whose involve and/or working in flight would need to get a proper health examinations before they are selected to work.

 Aviation Employee should not be diagnosed with any abnormality of the function of the eyes or any active pathological eye condition, congenital or acquired, acute or chronic, or any sequel of eye surgery or trauma.
 All this eye condition likely to interfere with the safe exercise of the privileges of the applicable license(s).
 Eyesight is the most important and common test which requires to be full filled by the applicant or workers before obtain their working license(s).
 The common Eye Examination for Aviation Employee comprises of distance and near visual acuity, visual field test and colour vision test.